patrick-llgc/MeetingNotes/RSNA2018/README.md

       - [segmentation of kidney](#segmentation-of-kidney)
       - [Liver segmentation with active learning](#liver-segmentation-with-active-learning)

-Disclaimer: This is my personal notes on deep learning related talks when I attended RSNA 2018.
-If you are the author and find any mentioning of your work undesirable, please let me know.
+Disclaimer: These are my personal notes on deep learning related talks when I attended RSNA 2018.
+If you are the author and find any mentioning of your work undesirable, please let me know by filing an issue in the repo or contact me at `pliu_AT_12sigma.ai`.

 ## SUNDAY